etruel/wpematico/readme.txt

 == Changelog ==
 = 1.6 =
-* Added the choice of parent categories in the Autocategories.
+* Added the option to choice a parent category for the Autocategories feature.
+* Added {item_date} and {item_time} tags to the post template.
-* Fixed issue with copy quick action.
+* Fixes issue with Copy campaign quick action.
-* Agregada nueva feature de meta boxes en los posts agregados por WPeMatico.
-* wpematico_post_template_tags, wpematico_post_template_replace filter are deprecated, will be removed on version 1.7.
-* Changed
+* Added a metabox in the post types published by WPeMatico with relevant data.
-* Some changes in duplicate validation to improve performance.
+* Tweaks in duplicates validation to improve performance by almost 80%.
-* Updated SimplePie to 1.4.3.
+* Tweaks in Addons page in the buttons permalinks.
-* Added option "Add an extra duplicate filter by source permalink in meta field value".
+* Added an option "Add an extra duplicate filter by source permalink in meta field value".
-* Duplicate filter performance improved by 80%.
-* Pequenos cambios al settings respecto al SimplePie.
+* Updated included SimplePie library to 1.4.3 version.
+* Tweaks by default in Settings now is checked Set Simplepie stupidly fast Option.
+* Tweaks showing what version of Simplepie are used by the plugin.
-* Added wpematico_addcat_description filter to change the descriptions of categories.
+* Added 'wpematico_addcat_description' filter to change the description Auto Added by WPeMatico in new categories.
+* Deprecated filters wpematico_post_template_tags, wpematico_post_template_replace, will be removed on version 1.7.
+* Updated Updater class to 1.6.11v.

 = 1.5.1  Jan 31, 2017 =
-* Fix issue with Strip all links feature without selected sub-options.
+* Fixes issue with Strip all links feature without selected sub-options.
-* Fix the CSS warning class when an addon was succesfully updated.
+* Fixes the CSS warning class when an addon was succesfully updated.
 * Updated Updater class to 1.6.10v.

 = 1.5  Jan 25, 2017 =